easeward/Thesis/README.md

-	-f <FILE>	A FASTA file of protein coding nucleotide sequences -tscan <FILE>	A tRNA copy number file produced by tRNAscan -tc <INT>	The NCBI genetic code identifier goo.gl/ByQOau (Default = 1) -ind		Analyse individual genes in addition to a genomewide analysis -par 		Determine the cost and efficiency optimality of individual genes -trade          Calculates trade-off between cost and efficiency -Mb <float>  	Specify a fixed value for Mb in all calculations
+	-f <FILE>	A FASTA file of protein coding nucleotide sequences -tscan <FILE>	A tRNA copy number file produced by tRNAscan -tc <INT>	The NCBI genetic code identifier goo.gl/ByQOau (Default = 1) -ind		Analyse individual genes in addition to a genome wide analysis -par 		Determine the cost and efficiency optimality of individual genes -trade          Calculates trade-off between cost and efficiency -Mb <float>  	Specify a fixed value for Mb in all calculations